-Corporations impacted under the new legislation will need to prepare and submit to the regulatory authority a report no later than 12 months after the end of the corporate’s financial year.
-With the rules coming into effect on April 30th, 2019, the first reporting for existing corporations should be done in 2020.
+Corporations impacted by the new legislation will need to prepare and submit a report to the regulatory authority no later than 12 months after the end of the corporation's financial year.
+The report will contain mandatory information which includes:

-- The value and type of income related to the Relevant Activity;
+- The value and type of income related to the Relevant Activity

-- The location of the activity and the manufacturer, property or equipment used to conduct the Relevant Activity;
+- The location of the activity and the manufacturer, property or equipment used to conduct the Relevant Activity

 CEO, Europe Emirates Group